-In July 2015 my divorce was officially finalised.
-It was a very difficult decision to end the marriage, and for this reason I have yet to speak about it on my blog, but there have been a few events recently that have made me want to speak up and share my story.
+In July 2015 my divorce was officially finalized.
+It was a tough decision to end the marriage, and for this reason, I have yet to speak about it on my blog, but there have been a few events recently that have made me want to speak up and share my story.

-The first is that I went to a wedding late last year and felt pity from many of my extended family members that I spoke to.
-I’m not sure if this is what they really felt or if I was just projecting this onto them, but part of me wanted to say “It’s okay.
+The first is that I went to a wedding late last year and felt pity for many of my extended family members that I spoke to.
+I’m not sure if this is what they felt or if I was projecting this onto them, but part of me wanted to say “It’s okay.
 I’d rather be happily divorced than unhappily married!”

-The second is that I see a lot of clients in unhappy or abusive relationships and marriages, and for whatever reason they choose to stay, even when deep down they know that in the long run they (and probably their partners too) would be much happier and better off if they were to leave.
+The second is that I see a lot of clients in unhappy or abusive relationships and marriages, and for whatever reason, they choose to stay.
+This occurs even when deep down they know that in the long run, they (and probably their partners too) would be much happier and better off if they were to leave.

 There are many reasons for people choosing to stay in an unhappy marriage, including:

-- they were married in a religious ceremony and it is frowned upon in their religion or culture to get a divorce,
+- they married in a religious ceremony, and it is frowned upon in their religion or culture to get a divorce,

 - they have invested so much, time, effort and emotional energy into their lives together, and find it hard to let this go,

-- they fear the repercussions in how they will be treated after the split,
+- they fear the repercussions in how they may be treated after the split,

 - they have children together and believe that they should stay together for the kids,

-- that things will be better off financially if they stay,
+- that things will be better off financially if they remain,

 - that things will be a logistical nightmare if they leave,